 Infinite Loops

-Learn about infinite loops, its examples and their use cases.
+Learn about infinite loops, their examples, and their use cases.

-As already seen, a common programming mistake is to create an infinite loop.
-An infinite loop refers to a loop, which under certain valid (or at least plausible) input, will never exit.
-This could be because the the loop variable is modified in a manner that the exit condition is never met.
+As already seen, a common programming mistake is creating an infinite loop.
+An infinite loop refers to a loop that will never exit under certain valid (or at least plausible) input.
+This could be because the loop variable is modified so that the exit condition is never met.

 Note: Beginning programmers should be careful to examine all the possible inputs into a loop to ensure that for each such set of inputs, there is an exit condition that will eventually be reached.